 The tax does not apply to generators whose in-scope generation output of electricity is less than 50GWh per year (reduced from 100GWh at the time of the autumn statement) and also does not apply to the first £10m of excess revenue.
 The levy is administered via the corporation tax system and paid by the responsible company in a group of companies.

 One of the common themes of this market backdrop will be the continuing impact of the dominant trends of our last note.
-Inflation, for example, is a tailwind for GCP, given that approximately half of its investments have some form of inflation linkage.
+Inflation, for example, is a particularly potent tailwind for GCP, given that approximately half of its investments have some form of inflation linkage.
 From an asset allocation perspective, GCP offers investors a way to purchase an inflation-linked fixed-income strategy without purchasing conventional inflation-linked bonds, which offer lower returns.

 Peak power prices

 Rapidly rising power prices and inflation rates have been a major boon to GCP.